blacksunfilms/digitlaframeworks-summer2019/assignment5.md

 **Matt Reynolds -- August 2019**

 Three questions for Chicago Crime Data Set.
+NOTE: My data diary is it's own seperate file because I forgot to create folder.
+It's titled REYNOLDS_DATADIARY_081319.
+Also, my dataset was too big to upload.

 Q: What crime stands out to you in the data?